Get help with a problem at work

 If you can’t afford to pay for a solicitor and can’t get legal aid, you may be able to get free, initial advice at an advice clinic near you.
 You can search for a free legal advice clinic on the LawWorks website at: https://www.lawworks.org.uk/legal-advice-individuals.

 Acas provides free and impartial information and advice on all aspects of workplace relations and employment law.
+You can find advice on the Acas website.

 If you have experienced discrimination, you can get help from the EASS discrimination helpline.